-NexJ Systems Inc. (the "Company") is incorporated in Canada with its corporate headquarters located at 10 York Mills Road, Suite 700, Toronto, Ontario, M2P 2G4.
+NexJ Systems Inc. (the "Company") is incorporated in Canada with its corporate headquarters located at 10 York Mills Road, Suite 700, Toronto, Ontario M2P 2G4.

-The Company is a provider of cloud-based software, delivering enterprise solutions primarily for the financial services, insurance and health care industries.
+The Company is a provider of enterprise customer management solutions to the financial services industry.